Competition

 Throughout the year, our Head of Design will also choose a selection of the best entries submitted to various competition themes for inclusion in one of our future photographic exhibitions.
 The chosen images will then be printed by the charity and exhibited at no expense to the photographers.
 If your work is chosen for inclusion you will be contacted via email and asked to send us high resolution versions of your work.

-This competition will close on 31st May 2026 (GMT)
+This competition will close at midnight (GMT) on 31st August 2026

 Prize